KonstantinM08/PP8/README.md

 #### Reflection Question

 * **Explain in your own words what the encryption and decryption processes are doing in both ciphers.**
+`encrypt_char` checks if a character is a letter.
+If it is, it shifts that character forward in the alphabet by the number of positions by shift, the key for de- and encryption.
+The modulo operator `%26` handles "wrapping around" the alphabet.
+Any non-alphabetical character is ingored. `decrypt_char` is used to shift the characters backword by the same amount.
+`encrypt_xor` and `decrypt_xor` are applied to every single byte of data, not just alphabetical characters.
+It compares the bits of the character with the bits of the chosen single-byte `key`.
+Hence XOR is its own inverse, after having been applied once with a key, it can be reversed by being applied a second time with the same key.
 ---

 **Remember:** Stop after **90 minutes** and record where you stopped.